 Employees.
 Employees are the second-priority stakeholders, according to Home Depot’s inverted pyramid approach to management.
 This stakeholder group’s interests are job security, high wages, and fair employment practices, as well as career development.
 In this regard, Home Depot offers training programs for knowledge enrichment.
 The team-based approach at the firm’s stores also facilitates learning on-the-job and organizational learning.
 In addition, the company offers above-average wages.
 To further satisfy the interests of workers as a stakeholder group, Home Depot’s organizational culture contributes to corporate citizenship by providing the social framework for motivating workers, improving their morale, and enhancing their job satisfaction.

 Investors.
 Home Depot needs to ensure that investors are satisfied.
 The interests of this stakeholder group include profitability and business growth.
 To address such interests, Home Depot has changed its leadership and management.
 For example, the company replaced Nardelli with Frank Blake as CEO in 2007 to improve service quality and organizational culture.
 Craig Menear replaced Blake in 2014 to refocus Home Depot’s efforts to grow its business without losing touch with customers and employees.
 Then, Ted Decker became CEO in 2022 and started shifting the company toward service quality to match market demand for home improvement projects.
-These changes reflect corporate social responsibility efforts continue to change to satisfy the interests of the stakeholder group of investors.
+These changes reflect corporate social responsibility efforts to satisfy the interests of the stakeholder group of investors.
 Moreover, Home Depot’s generic competitive strategy and intensive growth strategies ensure that the business grows profitably to satisfy investor expectations.

 Communities.
-This stakeholder group is interested about community development support and environmental programs.
+This stakeholder group is interested in community development support and environmental programs.
 Home Depot addresses these interests through a number of key corporate social responsibility programs.
-For example, The Home Depot Foundation gives Community Impact Grants every year to support community development.
+For example, The Home Depot Foundation gives grants every year to support community development.
 In addition, Home Depot extends its corporate social responsibility efforts to overseas communities through a responsible sourcing policy that prohibits conflict minerals from Africa.
 Also, Home Depot maintains its environmental policies that prioritize products from suppliers with acceptable environmental record.
-Thus, Home Depot’s corporate social responsibility efforts and the associated corporate citizenship standing for the stakeholder group of communities are representative of strategic responses to the sociocultural and ecological trends affecting the business, such as the ones noted in the PESTEL/PESTLE analysis of Home Depot.
+The nature of these corporate social responsibility efforts and the associated corporate citizenship standing for the stakeholder group of communities are representative of strategic responses to the sociocultural and ecological trends affecting the business, such as the ones noted in the PESTEL/PESTLE analysis of Home Depot.

 Home Depot’s CSR Performance in Addressing Stakeholders’ Interests